revbayes/revbayes.github.io/tutorials/getting_started/index.md

 {:.Rev-output}

-If you typed in ‘?dnNorm‘ and you didn’t see the help but got instead an error message then you have most likely an incorrect path variable to the help directory.
+If you typed in `?dnNorm` and you didn't see the help but got instead an error message then you have most likely an incorrect path variable to the help directory.
 You can check the current path to help directory by